mymysan/Kvinnliga-medborgarskolan-vid-Fogelstads-kursdeltagare/README.md

 # Kvinnliga-medborgarskolan-vid-Fogelstads-kursdeltagare
-A comprehensive list of the course-participants at the Swedish citizenschool for women that ran between the years 1925-1954
+A comprehensive dataset of the course-participants at the Swedish citizenschool for women that ran between the years 1925-1954.
+The lists are absed on archive material from KvinnSam's archive in Gothenburg-